The start of the Iraq War 20 years later in photos

 Ali Al-Saadi/AFP via Getty Images

 Nov.
-28, 2009: The national flag flutters as Iraqi Shia take part in Friday noon prayers in Sadr City.
+28, 2009: Iraq's flag flutters in the wind as Iraqi Shia take part in Friday noon prayers in Sadr City.

 /